PNWS/PNWS/128827-02 FABRICATION PACKAGE/Readme.txt

 	Pre- and post processing instructions:
 		Slicing required prior to printing specific to user's printer.
 		Post-process as needed in accordance with provided drawings.

+What to make?

+PNWS Frame:
+Print this: 					1x 128828-02 FACESHIELD FRAME PNWS B.1 Released.stl
+Cut this design out of clear plastic::		1x 128829 FACESHIELD PNWS R1 Cut this out of stretchy fabric:		1x 128830 HEADBAND FACESHIELD PNWS

+PNWS Short:
+Print:						1x 128831-02 FACESHIELD FRAME SHORT PNWS B.1 Released.stl
+Cut this design out of clear plastic::		1x 128839 FACESHIELD ORIGAMI PNWS Cut this out of stretchy fabric:		1x 128830 HEADBAND FACESHIELD PNWS

+Optional Parts:
+Foam strip to improve comfort:			1x 128836 FACESHIELD FOAM Print Cloth Ties:				2x 128835-01 FACESHIELD CLOTH TIE A.1 Released.stl

+What are the Cloth Ties?
+If you can't get stretchy fabrics or button hole elastic use two cloth ties and any fabric or elastic to make a headband.

+How do I put it all together?
+Please open: PNWS Assembly Instructions.pdf